Investing for Your Children: A Junior Stocks & Shares ISA

 ISA

 You can hold one cash and one stocks and shares Junior ISA at a time, with the maximum £9,000 split between them to suit you.
-From 6 April 2023 to 5 April 2024 you can invest up to £20,000 in stocks and shares, cash, an Innovative Finance ISA, a Lifetime ISA† or a combination.
+From 6 April 2024 to 5 April 2025 you can invest up to £20,000 in a stocks and shares ISA, a cash ISA, an Innovative Finance ISA, a Lifetime ISA† or a combination.

 Once invested in either a stocks and shares Junior ISA or a cash Junior ISA, with an investment provider, each annual allowance must be invested with this same provider unless the Junior ISA as a whole is transferred elsewhere.